 The initial metric use to study the microwave power received at each target cell was the ratio of the surface integral of the norm of the power through each cup.
-The surface integral was taken over each cup individually and the ratio was calculated such that the closer to one the more even the irradiation is to both cups.
+The surface integral was taken over each cup individually and the ratio was calculated.
+The closer there ratio is to unity the more even the average irradiation is to both cups.
 The actual magnitude of the power at each cup was also an important factor.
 This metric is specific to the 2D simulations.